AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 - **Guarantees:** Existing patient visit history in the ImmuniMate Address Book System is successfully displayed.
 - **MSS:**
     1. Healthcare worker choose to check a patient visit history.
-    2. IABS requests the necessary detail for checking patient visit history (NRIC).
+    2. IMS requests the necessary detail for checking patient visit history (NRIC).
     3. Healthcare worker enters the patient's details.
-    4. IABS validates the entered data.
+    4. IMS validates the entered data.
-    5. IABS displays the patient profile to the database.
+    5. IMS displays the patient profile to the database.
 - **Extensions:**

   3a.
-IABS detects an error in the entered data (user does not exist).
+IMS detects an error in the entered data (user does not exist).

   3a1.
-IABS shows the conflicting existing entry
+IMS shows the conflicting existing entry
   3a2.
-IABS requests for the correct data.
+IMS requests for the correct data.
   3a3.
 Healthcare Worker enters new data.
   Steps 3a1-3a3 are repeated until the data entered are correct, or the user cancels the action.
   Use case resumes from step 4.

   3b.
-IABS detects an error in the entered data (wrong NRIC format).
+IMS detects an error in the entered data (wrong NRIC format).

   3b1.
-IABS requests for the correct data.
+IMS requests for the correct data.
   3b2.
 Healthcare Worker enters new data.
   Steps 3b1-3b2 are repeated until the data entered are correct.
   Use case resumes from step 4.

   *a.
 At any time, Healthcare Worker chooses to cancel creating the patient profile.

   *a1.
-IABS requests confirmation to cancel.
+IMS requests confirmation to cancel.
   *a2.
 Healthcare Worker confirms the cancellation.
   Use case ends.